 Salaries for fellowships and assistantships are competitive.
 Out-of-state and international students who receive assistantships are eligible for in-state tuition rates.
 Information about other financial assistance programs is available at financial aid website.

 The College of Education also provides financial awards for graduate students who travel to present research at professional meetings.

 Mila Rosa Carden, Assistant Professor, Ph.D., 2018, Kent State University, Science education.

 Colleen Eddy, Associate Professor; Ed.D., Baylor University.
 Middle/secondary mathematics teacher education; formative assessment; teacher efficacy; algebra/algebraic reasoning.

 Janelle Mathis, Professor and Assistant Chair for Graduate Programs; Ph.D., University of Arizona.
-Multicultural/international children’s literature; critical content analysis of children's literature; social semiotics as significant in culturally relevant instruction.
+Multicultural/international children’s literature; critical content analysis and multimodality within literacy instruction.

-Karthigeyan Subramaniam, Associate Professor and Curriculum and Instruction Doctoral Program Coordinator; Ph.D., University of Otago (New Zealand).
-Science teacher education; educational technology; teacher beliefs, conceptions and pedagogical content knowledge; qualitative and mixed methods.
+Karthigeyan Subramaniam, Associate Professor; Ph.D., University of Otago (New Zealand).
+Science teacher education-beliefs; conceptions and pedagogical content knowledge; qualitative and mixed methods methodologies.